 Shopping for a home loan can be daunting.
-What makes this process confusing is each lender will present their closing costs and pre-paid items in different ways and typically in different places.
-Add to this the forms required by law (Good Faith Estimate, Truth In Lending) and getting to the bottom line is even more daunting.
+What makes this process confusing is each lender will present their initial rate, closing costs and pre-paid items in different ways and typically in different places.
+Add to this the forms required by regulation (Lenders Estimate, LE, and Closing Disclosure, CD) and getting to the bottom line is even more daunting.

-- The same loan type (FHA, VA, Conventional, USDA)
+- The same loan type (FHA, VA, Conventional, USDA, Jumbo, etc.)

 - The same loan term